poptcorn/poptcorn.github.io/pages/post3.md

 ---
 ---
 I’d like to thank the themoviedb.org folks, who gave me access to their API which was relatively painless to use.
 I am not affiliated with them in any way and my opinions are my own.
-I’d also like to thank the developers and maintainers of: Python, Gephi, and matplotlib.
+I’d also like to thank the developers and maintainers of: Python, scikit-learn, and matplotlib.

 themoviedb.org | python.org | scikit-learn.org | matplotlib.org
 ![the movie db](../assets/credit/tmdb.png) | ![python](../assets/credit/python.png) | ![gephi](../assets/credit/scikit.png) | ![matplotlib](../assets/credit/mpl.png)